binipringle/contracts/_texts/0-outline.md

 The bargain theory is a theory of relief where a promise to exchange one thing for another gives rise to mutual obligations.
 Under the bargain theory, an enforceable promise becomes a contract where there is assent (offer and acceptance) and reciprocity (consideration).
 Closely related to neo-classical economic theory, the bargain  values efficiency and profit-making and assumes that bargains are motivated by self-interest and that people act in their own self interest, rationally and with access to perfect information, that people and resources are freely movable and that there are no artificial restrictions to entry to the market.

+Or

+A bargain is an agreement to exchange promises or to exchange a promise for a performance or to exchange performances.
+Under the bargain theory of relief where a promise to exchange one thing for another gives rise to mutual obligations, an enforceable promise becomes a contract where there is assent (offer and acceptance) and reciprocity (consideration).

 # Contract Formation - Elements

 ## Assent

+Assent, or mutual assent, sometimes called the meeting of the minds of the parties, is the expressed willingness of each party to enter into an agreement.
+No contract is formed unless both parties assent.
+The Restatement (Second) of Contracts (“RST”) § 3 defines an agreement as a manifestation of mutual assent on the part of two or more persons.
+For there to be assent, there must be an offer and an acceptance of that offer.
-Note on the polarity of the offer-acceptance model: In § 2-204(b) of the UCC, Professor Karl Llewelyn sought to reform the "yes/no - was there a contract" polarity of contract formation:

-- (b) An agreement sufficient to constitute a contract for sale may be found even though the moment of its making is undetermined.
+Note on the polarity of the offer-acceptance model: In § 2-204(b) of the UCC, Professor Karl Llewelyn sought to reform the "yes/no - was there a contract" polarity of contract formation in "(b) An agreement sufficient to constitute a contract for sale may be found even though the moment of its making is undetermined."
 This allows courts to develop a flexible open-ended model of contract formation in contracts for the sale of goods.

 ## Offer and acceptance

-- Acceptance: Manifestation of intent to enter into a bargain on the terms proposed by the offeror.

 Offer and Acceptance: both require assent.
 Two steps:

 1. Did a party make an offer?
 2. Was there acceptance?
-"Manifestation of intent to enter into a bargain on the terms proposed by the offeror."

-Mutuality: No contract is formed unless both parties manifest the willingness to enter into a bargain.

 Did there come a time in the communication between the parties when either party communicated a "willingness to enter into a bargain, so made to justify [a reasonable person in the position of the other party] in understanding that his assent to that bargain is invited and will conclude it"?
 See RST § 24.

-**Hypo** I promise to give you $100 if you give me the apples.
-The whole thing is an offer.
-If

 ## Offer

+Under RST § 24, an offer is a manifestation of intent to enter into a bargain made by an offeror to an offeree.
+This rule is interpreted by the courts the objective theory of interpretation, which provides that words and conduct of the parties should be interpreted as a reasonable person would interpret them, to determine whether the communications of the parties constitute an offer.
+No formalities, such as words of promise, are required; the offer may be written or spoken, communicated by other conduct, or implied by facts, and the offer can be made by the buyer or seller.

-Under **RST § 24**, an offer is a "manifestation of intent to enter into a bargain made by offeror to offeree."
+**Breakdown:** Under RST § 24, an offer is a "manifestation of intent to enter into a bargain made by offeror to offeree."

 - No formalities are required.
 - May be written or spoken or other conduct.